Restoration Druid Rotation Guide – Legion 7.3.5

 Macros & Addons

-Baseline Restoration Druid Spells
+Baseline Resto Druid Spells

 - Efficient instant cast single target heal over time (HoT).
 Primary ability for healing.